 9. Easy fabric Christmas wreath idea

-You don’t need much sewing experience to try this really simple but effective fabric wreath DIY from Samantha Claridge and Love Patchwork & Quiling magazine.
-Try it tonight with our guide to How to make a fabric wreath
+You don’t need much sewing experience to try this really simple but effective fabric wreath DIY from Samantha Claridge and Love Patchwork & Quilting magazine.
+Try it tonight with our guide to how to make a fabric wreath

 For a nice variation on the metal wire frame method we’ve used above, opt for a wicker or natural wreath frame and leave some of the wreath base exposed for an on-trend variation on a full traditional Christmas wreath.
-We like this Personalised Half Wreath from The Letterooom on Not on the The High Street.
+We like this Personalised Half Wreath from The Letterooom on Not On The High Street.

 11. Make a Scandinavian table wreath